Federal Aviation Administration (FAA), Department of Transportation (DOT).

 (9) For any purpose listed in paragraph (a)(8) of this section, each applicant must indicate why its intended operation cannot be safely or properly accomplished over the ocean at a distance ensuring that no sonic boom overpressure reaches any land surface in the United States.

 (b) Operation outside a test area.
 An applicant may apply for an authorization to conduct flights outside a test area under certain conditions and limitations upon a conservative showing that:

-(2) The results of the flight tests demonstrate that a speed in excess of Mach 1 does not cause a measurable sonic boom overpressure to reach the surface; and
+(2) The results of the flight test(s) required by paragraph (b)(1) of this section demonstrate that a speed in excess of Mach 1 does not cause a measurable sonic boom overpressure to reach the surface; and

 (c) Environmental findings.
 (1) No special flight authorization will be granted if the Administrator finds that such action is necessary to protect or enhance the environment.

-(2) The Administrator is required to determine whether the issuance of an authorization for a particular flight area is a “major Federal action significantly affecting the quality of the human environment” pursuant to the National Environmental Policy Act of 1969 (NEPA), and related Executive Orders and guidance.
-Accordingly, each applicant must provide information that sufficiently describes the environmental impact of any flight in excess of Mach 1, including the effect of a sonic boom reaching the surface in the proposed flight area, as a means to inform a determination by the Administrator.
-Such information may take the form of:
+(2) The Administrator is required to consider the potential environmental impacts resulting from the issuance of an authorization for a particular flight area pursuant to the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C 4321 et seq.), all applicable regulations implementing NEPA, and related Executive orders and guidance.
+Accordingly, each applicant must provide information that sufficiently describes the potential environmental impact of any flight in excess of Mach 1, including the effect of a sonic boom reaching the surface in the proposed flight area, to enable the FAA to determine whether such impacts are significant within the meaning of NEPA.